Dashboard Properties

 Layout Type

 A component docks to the top, bottom, right, or left of the dashboard.
-The component only shows in the small space defined by the dock position and does not display fully on a screen.
+The component only shows in the space defined by the dock position and does not display fully on a screen.
 Slide bars are used to view the components.
+When you add a component to a dashboard with this layout type, select a dock position and specify the component's Left, Top, Width, and Height settings.

 A component docks to the top, bottom, right, or left of the dashboard.
-Use Dock Position to determine how much of the screen will be used for this layout.
+When adding a component to a dashboard with this layout, use the dock position selection to determine how much of the screen is used and specify either Width or Height settings.

 Grid